Chart Color Schemes

 Wynnum ranks among the top 25% of areas assessed nationally for overall employment performance

-Wynnum has a well-educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.7%, and there was an estimated 6.6% employment growth in the past year, according to AreaSearch's aggregation of statistical area data.
+Wynnum has a well-educated workforce with essential services sectors strongly represented.
+The unemployment rate was 2.7% as of September 2025.
+There was an estimated employment growth of 6.6% in the past year, according to AreaSearch's statistical area data aggregation.

-However, health care & social assistance has lower representation at 14.5% compared to the regional average of 16.1%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-In the past year, employment increased by 6.6%, while labour force grew by 6.1%, causing a 0.5 percentage point drop in unemployment rate.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a similar unemployment rate decrease.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01%, with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest an expansion of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Wynnum's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years.
+Notably, transport, postal & warehousing had employment levels at 1.2 times the regional average.
+Conversely, health care & social assistance had lower representation at 14.5% compared to the regional average of 16.1%.
+The area offers limited local employment opportunities, indicated by the Census working population count versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 6.6%, and labour force increased by 6.1%, leading to a 0.5 percentage point drop in unemployment rate.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a similar 0.5 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wynnum's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population growth for illustrative purposes.

 Frequently Asked Questions - Employment